Dishes With Dad

 Pork chops coated in a seasoned breadcrumb mixture shown on a baking rack set on a sheet pan prior to baking.

-1. Bake the pork chops for around 20-25 minutes, until the internal temperature reaches 145°F. Do not flip while baking.
-The rendering fat will cause the breadcrumbs on the bottom to be a little soggy, and not flipping will preserve the crispy crust on the top and sides.
+1. Bake the pork chops for around 20-25 minutes.
+Use a digital meat thermometer to ensure the internal temperature reaches 145°F. For best results, do not flip the pork chops while baking.
+The rendering fat will cause the breadcrumbs on the bottom to be a little soggy, and not flipping will help preserve the crispy crust on the top and sides.

 Close up of an oven fried pork chop served on a plate with roasted potatoes.

-Store leftovers in an airtight container and refrigerate for up to 3 days.
+Store leftovers in a single layer in an airtight container and refrigerate for up to 3-4 days.

 I do not recommend freezing these breaded pork chops.